-The Center for Effective Parenting positively impacts children by helping parents and those who work with parents enhance their knowledge, skills, and attitudes regarding parenting.
+The Center for Effective Parenting positively impacts children by helping parents and those who work with parents to enhance their knowledge, skills, and attitudes regarding parenting.
 The Center focuses on training, service, and research in order to have a broad impact in facilitating the healthy growth and development of children.

-NWA Center for Equality is a grassroots community and advocacy organization working to achieve full equality while creating an environment that embraces, promotes and supports the lesbian, gay, bisexual, transgender, queer, and ally community of Northwest Arkansas.
+NWA Center for Equality is a grassroots community and advocacy organization working to achieve full equality while creating an environment that embraces, promotes, and supports the lesbian, gay, bisexual, transgender, queer, and ally community of Northwest Arkansas.

 Northwest Arkansas Center for Sexual Assault provides a safe haven of healing and hope to adults affected by sexual violence.
-Since 1982, our mission-driven work has offered free, comprehensive support to adult survivors of sexual assault while actively addressing the individual and community hurt caused by those who perpetrate.
+Since 1982, their mission-driven work has offered free, comprehensive support to adult survivors of sexual assault while actively addressing the individual and community hurt caused by those who perpetrate.

 The Northwest Arkansas Women’s Shelter provides safe and temporary shelter, a 24-hour confidential crisis line, court advocacy, Spanish bilingual services, children’s advocacy, and support groups for victims of domestic violence and sexual assault, and the children of those victims.